Chapter 5: Stratigraphy

 |Mudstone||Bioturbation, root structures, and shell fragments|

-You have collected a 13 m sediment core from the area.
+- You have collected a 13 m sediment core from the area.
 Your team has separated and described the sedimentary layers.
-Based on the descriptions from your team, identify the environment for each layer (using environments from Part I).
+Based on your team’s descriptions, identify the environment for each layer (using environments from Part I) and fill in the last column of Table 5.5.

 |0.00 – 0.50||Sandstone||Coarse sand with abundant shell fragments|